Edward Island

 Edward Island (Edvard Ø) is an uninhabited island of the Greenland Sea, Greenland.
 The island is unglaciated.

 Geography

-Edward Island is a coastal island located east of Queen Louise Land, off Cape Stop, east of Borge Fjord and north of Godfred Hansen Island in the Dove Bay, northeastern Greenland.
+Edward Island is a coastal island located east of Queen Louise Land, off Cape Stop, east of Borg Fjord and north of Godfred Hansen Island in the Dove Bay, northeastern Greenland.

 The island has an area of 115.8 km2 and a shoreline of 53.5 km.